rjohnson19/line-server/README.md

 - If we exceed the maximum connections available the request will wait for the next connection to become available, resulting in a delay.
 - Performance may degrade if IO access to the file by multiple users becomes a bottleneck.
+- Another problem may occur if we exceed the maximum open file handles allowed by the operating system.

 #### What documentation, websites, papers, etc did you consult in doing this assignment?
 - I used https://start.spring.io/ to create a skeleton project to start with.